elliotwutingfeng/ipcrypt-std.github.io/www/pages/encryption-modes.md

 # IPCrypt Encryption Modes

-IPCrypt provides three distinct encryption modes, each designed for specific use cases and security requirements.
+IPCrypt provides four distinct encryption modes, each designed for specific use cases and security requirements.
 This page explains each mode in detail, including their operation, properties, and appropriate use cases.

 <div class="feature-list">
     <div class="feature-item">